 Purchase protection: New purchases are covered for up to 120 days from theft or damage up to $500 per claim and $50,000 per account.

-Extended warranty: Chase will extend the manufacturer’s warranty by one year on eligible purchases.
+Extended warranty: Chase will extend the manufacturer’s warranty by an addtional year, on eligible warranties of three years or less.

 Terms & Fees